grantmacken/xqerl-webapp/README.md

  - a HTTP client giving the ability to retrieve external and internal network resources
  - an xQuery application engine to retrieve, query and transform data resources via the *functional*, *typed* **xQuery** language

-## Persistent Container Volumes

 Since containers are ephemeral by nature, we provide volumes to persist data between stopping and starting the containers.
 These volumes are in the 'docker-compose' file and their purpose should be self evident.

+# Building a xqerl webapp

 ## Setting Up the proxy server.